Updated on October 5th, 2022 by Nathan Parsh

 Johnson & Johnson had EPS growth of almost 12% from 2007 through 2009, an impressive accomplishment given the circumstances of the Great Recession.

 The company’s dividend also continued to grow.
-And with six decades of dividend growth, it is likely that Johnson & Johnson shareholders will continue to receive annual dividend raises well into the future.
+With six decades of dividend growth, Johnson & Johnson is likely to continue increasing its dividend well into the future.

-Johnson & Johnson’s competitive advantages and its recession performance make the stock an excellent defensive name to hold.
+Johnson & Johnson’s competitive advantages and recession performance make the stock an excellent defensive stock.

 Valuation & Expected Returns